radixdlt/radixdlt-javascript/packages/application/README.md

 // ]"
 ```

 In the last code block we subscribe to yet another reactive stream `activeAddress` (of type `Observable<AddressT>`) which will automatically update with the address of our active "account".
 We will instantly see our initial account having address ending with _"6RT"_ logged, since we already have an active account (and thanks to ["replay"](https://www.learnrxjs.io/learn-rxjs/operators/multicasting/sharereplay)).
 Moments later we create a new account and also switched to it, using the call to `deriveNextAccount({ alsoSwitchTo: true })`.
 Since we have subscribed to both `tokenBalances` and `activeAddres`, this will emit the token balances of the new account as well as the address of the new account.
-Keen eyes might react (pun not intended) to the order of log events, that we see the address *before* the balances, since is since token balances requires a *network request* to the [Radix Core API](https://youtu.be/dQw4w9WgXcQ) which takes longer time than *locally computing the address*.
+Keen eyes might react (pun not intended) to the order of log events, that the address is logged *before* the balances, this happens since the token balances requires a *network request* to the [Radix Core API](https://youtu.be/dQw4w9WgXcQ) which takes longer time than *locally computing the address*.

-If we would have called `deriveNextAccount` without the `{ alsoSwitchTo: true }` argument we would not have switched account and we would not have seen the print `"🙋🏽‍♀️ my address is: '9S8P...7RAG'"`, because a new value would not have been emitted on the `activeAddress` reactive property, we would have simple derived a new latent account that we can switch to at a later point.
-[More about account switching here](#Account-switching) and [more about account deriviation here](#Account-deriviation).
+If we would have called `deriveNextAccount` without the `{ alsoSwitchTo: true }` argument we wouldn't have had switched account and we wouldn't have seen the print `"🙋🏽‍♀️ my address is: '9S8P...7RAG'"`, because a new value would not have been emitted on the `activeAddress` reactive property, we would have simple derived a new latent account that we can switch to at a later point.
+More about [account switching here](#account-switching), more about [account derivation here](#account-derivation).

 #### Universe Magic

 A radix public address is the base58 encoding of two pieces of information:
 `UniverseMagicByte || PublicKey` plus some checksum bytes.
 The `UniverseMagicByte` or just `Magic` is an integer uniquely identifying the network.
-Which will have different values for e.g. our betanet and mainnet.
-Thus we must know the universe magic before we can derive any Radix addresses from a public key.
-The impliciations of this is that the `activeAddress` property will not emit any value until we have fetched the universe magic from a node.
+Which will have different values for e.g. our betanet and mainnet, thus we must know the universe magic before we can derive any Radix addresses from a public key.
+The implications of this is that the `activeAddress` property will not emit any value until we have fetched the universe magic from a node.

 > ⚠️ `activeAddress` will not emit any address until you have called connected to a node.